trampgeek/moodle-qtype_coderunner/README.md

             return 0;
         }

-which would be compiled and run.
-The output from the run would be compared with the specified expected output (121) and the student would be marked right or wrong accordingly.
+which is compiled and run for each test case.
+The output from the run is then compared with the specified expected output (121) and the test case is marked right or wrong accordingly.

-This example ignores the use of the combinator template, which in the case of the built-in C function question type would build a program with multiple *printf* calls interleaved with printing of a special separator.
-The resulting output would then be split back into individual test case results using the separator string as a splitter.
+That example ignores the use of the combinator template, which in the case of the built-in C function question type builds a program with multiple *printf* calls interleaved with printing of a special separator.
+The resulting output is then split back into individual test case results using the separator string as a splitter.

 ### Built-in question types

-The file `db/upgrade.php` installs the following set of prototype question types into the data base.
-However, question authors should not feel constrained by this built-in set.
-Specific instances of each question type can be customised in various ways, typically to use a different template and in fact authors can define their own question types.
-The issues of question customisation and user-defined question types are discussed in later sections.
+The file <moodlehome>/question/type/coderunner/db/questions-CR_PROTOTYPES.xml
+is an moodle-xml export format file containing the definitions of all the built-in question types.
+During install, and at the end of any version upgrade, the prototype questions from that file are all loaded into a category CR_PROTOTYPES in the system context.
+A system administrator can edit the those prototypes but this is not generally recommended as the modified versions will be lost on each upgrade.
+Instead, a category LOCAL_PROTOTYPES (or other such name of your choice) should be created and copies of any prototype questions that need editing should be stored there, with the question-type name modified accordingly.
+New prototype question types can also be created in that category.
+Editing of prototypes is discussed later in this document.

+Built-in question types including the following:

  1. **c\_function**.
 This is the question type discussed in the above example.
 The student supplies